THE BASIC RULES WHEN PLAYING BLACKJACK:

 In this opening chapter, you’ll learn about:

-Before you can begin to learn how to play blackjack, you’ve got to get the lay of the land (so to speak) on how the game is played - specifically the basic blackjack rules, the objective of the game, and a few protocols to know when you are playing.
+Before you can begin to learn how to play blackjack, you’ve got to get the lay of the land (so to speak) on how the game is played - specifically the objective of the game, the value of the cards, betting rules, and player’s options for playing their hands.

 I often shake my head in disgust when I pick up a brochure that you will usually find somewhere in a casino that explains “how to play blackjack.”
 Invariably it will state that the objective of blackjack is to get as close to 21 as possible.
 Wrong!